-Therefore, all fuel cells must be replaced at the latest five years after the fabrication date indicated on the cell.
-Fuel cells which are not codified such as to show their date of fabrication will be considered to date from before January 1st 1970.
+Therefore, all fuel cells must be replaced by new ones at the latest five years after the fabrication date indicated on the cell.
+Fuel cells which are not codified such as to show their date of fabrication will be considered to date from before January 1st 1970, and therefore are no longer allowed.